datalab-dev/ucd_library_libguide_chatbot/libbotR/README.md

 #### `Ollama` software vs. the `ollamar` package:

 -   `Ollama` = a software/app that can be used as a command-line tool, and as a back-end service for running and managing large language models locally on your machine.

-The `libbot` chatbot uses `Ollama`'s tools to run the library guide search, and also uses `Ollama`'s '**llama3'** LLM model specifically to help with the generative aspect of the chatbot.
+    `libbot` uses `Ollama`'s tools to run the library guide search, and also uses `Ollama`'s '**llama3'** LLM model specifically to help with the generative aspect of the chatbot.

     -   [INSTALLATION]:
         1. Download [Ollama](https://ollama.com/) and open it